bormaxi8080/osint-timeline/DRAFT.md

 Geppeto IDA Pro Plugin with GPT3.5 and 4.0: https://github.com/JusticeRage/Gepetto

+glit - Retrieve all mails of users related to a git repository, a git user or a git organization: https://github.com/shadawck/glit

 Maryam: Open-source Intelligence(OSINT) Framework.
 OWASP Maryam is a modular open-source framework based on OSINT and data gathering.
 It is designed to provide a robust environment to harvest data from open sources and search engines quickly and thoroughly: https://github.com/saeeddhqan/Maryam